 Project developers are strongly encouraged to reach out to the Reserve as early as possible when considering credit stacking.
-Furthermore, they must disclose any such payments to the Reserve at the time of listing and to the verification body and the Reserve at the time of verification.
-The Reserve maintains the right to determine if stacking has occurred, or is occurring, and whether it would impact project eligibility.
+Furthermore, they must disclose any such credits or payments to the Reserve at the time of listing and any time stacking occurs during a project's crediting period, and to the verification body and the Reserve at the time of verification.
+The Reserve maintains the right to determine if stacking has occurred, or is occurring, and whether it would impact project eligibility. if approved, to ensure additionality and that all other eligibility requirement can be met, and to avoid double-counting.